Agriculture

 The HAYSTIX spears are sold in 3 different configurations:

-What kind and size of spear do I need to buy?
+What kind and size of spear do you need to buy?

 Some things to remember to maximize performance and move hay more safely: